 HOW TO ELIMINATE COCKROACHES

-- IDENTIFY PROBLEM AREAS WITH FLASHLIGHT AND GLUE STRIPS
+IDENTIFY PROBLEM AREAS WITH FLASHLIGHT AND GLUE TRAPS

-Traps can be effective in reducing existing roach populations, but they won’t get rid of roaches on the outside trying to break in.
-To prevent a roach infestation from expanding, use caulk to fill possible entry points, including gaps between walls or tile, small crevices and entry holes.
+Traps can help you identify where roaches are traveling and capture some of the population, but they won't get rid of roaches on the outside trying to break in.
+To prevent roaches from getting in, use caulk or another sealant to fill possible entry points, including gaps between walls or tile, small crevices and openings around faucets or utility penetrations.
 It will also help to use weather stripping on doors and window seals.

-- PEST MANAGEMENT PROFESSIONAL Hiring a Terminix specialist to treat a roach infestation can increase safety, offer a more effective approach to getting rid of cockroaches and provide an ongoing solution to cockroach control.
+Hiring a Terminix specialist to treat a roach infestation provides you with peace of mind, offers a proven and effective approach to getting rid of cockroaches and provides an ongoing solution to cockroach control.
 It also eliminates the need to have traps scattered around your home.